WTFAcademy/WTF-Ethers/en/14_HDwallet/readme.md

     ![Read Wallet](img/14-5.png)

 ## Summary
-In this chapter, we introduced HD Wallets (BIP32, BIP44, BIP39) and used `ethers.js` to generate 20 wallets in bulk.
+In this chapter, we introduced HD Wallets (BIP32, BIP44, BIP39) and used `ethers.js` to generate 20 wallets in batch.